CrypticC3s4r/screenity/README.md

 ⏱️ Set up alarms to automatically stop your recording<br>
 💾 Export as mp4, gif, and webm, or save the video directly to Google Drive to share a link<br>
 ⚙️ Set a countdown, hide parts of the UI, or move it anywhere<br>
-🔒 Only you can see your videos, we don’t collect any of your data.
+🔒 Only you can see your videos, we don't collect any of your data.
 You can even go offline!<br>
 💙 No limits, make as many videos as you want, for as long as you want<br> …and much more - all for free & no sign in needed!

 ## Self-hosting Screenity